Moses-Adeyemi/employee-mg-sys-app/README.md

 - **Employee Information**: Store and manage essential employee details such as names, contact information, positions, departments, and more.

-- **Attendance Tracking**: Keep track of employee attendance, including dates of absence, leave balances, and attendance history.

-- **Leave Management**: Allow employees to request leaves through the app, and enable supervisors to approve or reject leave requests.

-- **Performance Reviews**: Schedule and conduct employee performance reviews, document feedback, and set goals for professional development.

-- **Salary and Compensation**: Maintain records of employee salaries, bonuses, and benefits.
-Generate salary slips and reports for payroll processing.

-- **Document Repository**: Store and organize important documents such as contracts, certifications, and other relevant files securely within the app.

-- **Notifications**: Send notifications to employees for announcements, upcoming events, and important updates.

-- **User Roles**: Implement role-based access control to ensure that only authorized personnel can access sensitive employee information.

 ## Installation and Setup

 1. **Clone the Repository**: Clone this repository to your local machine using the following command: